zhangyj0430/202407-Global-Brain-Connectivity-in-MDD/README.md

 ## GBC analysis
 1. Generate voxel-wise GBC maps for each participant by AFNI’s 3dTcorrMap program.
 The input for this step is the preprocessed fMRI data.
-2. Correct the center effect of the gradient score by using ComBatHarmonization.
+2. Correct the center effect of the GBC map by using ComBatHarmonization.
 3. Calculate the global mean GBC values, and using Kolmogorov-Smirnov test and quantile-quantile plot to examine the data normality distribution.
-Accordingly, compare the global mean GBC between groups using the appropriate statistical tests..
+Accordingly, compare the global mean GBC between groups using the appropriate statistical tests.
 4. Calculate the significant spatial GBC patterns in MDD and HV
 5. Calculate the alterations in the GBC in MDD.